7 Best Things To Do In Antigua Guatemala

 Taxi

-This is the fastest and easiest way to get to Antigua.
+Taxi is the fastest and easiest way to get to Antigua from Guatemala City Airport.
 Just catch a taxi outside the airport and they can drive you straight there in about 40 minutes to an hour, depending on traffic.

 This is also the most expensive way to travel, but it is still pretty affordable compared to other countries.
 A taxi from Guatemala City to Antigua should cost around 200-300Q, which is about 25-40 USD.